starkat99/half-rs/README.md

-This crate implements a half-precision floating point `f16` type for Rust implementing the IEEE 754-2008 standard [`binary16`](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) a.k.a `half` format, as well as a `bf16` type implementing the [`bfloat16`](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) format.
+This crate implements a half-precision floating point `f16` type for Rust implementing the IEEE 754-2008 standard [`binary16`](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) a.k.a "half" format, as well as a `bf16` type implementing the [`bfloat16`](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) format.

 ## Usage

-The `f16` and `bf16` types provides conversion operations as a normal Rust floating point type, but since they are primarily leveraged for minimal floating point storage and most major hardware does not implement them, all math operations are done as an `f32` type under the hood.
-Complex arithmetic should manually convert to and from `f32` for better performance.
+The `f16` and `bf16` types attempt to match existing Rust floating point type functionality where possible, and provides both conversion operations (such as to/from `f32` and `f64`) and basic arithmetic operations.
+Hardware support for these operations will be used whenever hardware support is available—either through instrinsics or targeted assembly—although a nightly Rust toolchain may be required for some hardware.

 This crate provides [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html) support by default so can easily be used in embedded code where a smaller float format is most useful.